 Address: 804 N Hershey Rd, Bloomington, IL 61704

-Pheasant Lanes Family Fun Center & Kegler’s Pub is a family-friendly bowling alley along with a mini-golf course, sand volleyball, and a pub.
+Pheasant Lanes Family Fun Center & Kegler’s Pub is a family-friendly bowling alley with a mini-golf course, sand volleyball, and a pub.
 You can also find arcade games, virtual reality, and more at this family-centered location.

 See Related: Best Family Travel Hacks